Compare HON & BBVA Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

 Honeywell traces its roots to 1885 with Albert Butz's firm, Butz Thermo-Electric Regulator, which produced a predecessor to the modern thermostat.
 Other inventions by Honeywell include biodegradable detergent and autopilot.
 Today, Honeywell is a global multi-industry behemoth with one of the largest installed bases of equipment.
-It operates through four business segments: aerospace technologies (37% of 2023 company revenue), industrial automation (29%), energy and sustainability solutions (17%), and building automation (17%).
+It operates through four business segments: aerospace technologies, industrial automation, energy and sustainability solutions, and building automation.
 Recently, Honeywell has made several portfolio changes to focus on fewer end markets and align with a set of secular growth trends.
-The firm is working diligently to expand its installed base, deriving around 30% of its revenue from recurring aftermarket services.
+The firm is working diligently to expand its installed base, deriving around one third of its revenue from recurring aftermarket services.

 Despite its Spanish origins, Banco Bilbao Vizcaya Argentaria generates only around one-fourth of its profits in Spain.
 We expect that on a normalized basis, BBVA's market-leading Mexican bank should contribute half of its earnings, while its Turkish operation should account for another 15%.
 The balance of BBVA's earnings comes from smaller operations in South America.
 BBVA is overwhelmingly a retail and commercial bank, with corporate and investment banking forming a minor part of the overall business.
 BBVA also offers insurance and investment products through its banking networks.